girlsinc/me-and-my-money-edu/src/pages/course/saving-spending-making-money/making-money/roadmap.md

 "If you haven’t found it yet, keep looking.
 Don’t settle.
 As with all matters of the heart, you’ll know when you find it." — Steve Jobs
 </sparkle-character-intro>

-## In today's lesson we will learn to:
+## In today's lesson we will learn how to:

 1. Identify business opportunities
 2. Assess the need for a new product or service